autobotsUW/ADAS-on-Treadmill-2024/README.md

 # ADAS-on-Treadmill-2024

 ## Introduction
 The University of Waterloo’s Real-time Embedded Systems Lab hosts an autonomous driving system operating radio-controlled (RC) cars on a treadmill.
-The aim of this project is to simulate ADAS on RC cars.
+The aim of this project is to simulate Advanced Driver-Assistance Systems on RC cars.
 The cars move on a treadmill.
 A camera is placed above the system to detect both the position of the vehicles and obstacles.
 Obstacles can be studs, which move only on one axis, or balls.
-The cars maintain a position on the conveyor belt until an obstacle is detected.
+The cars maintain a position on the treadmill until an obstacle is detected.
 They must then move to avoid it.

+ADD PICTURE

 Information from the camera is received on a PC and processed by ROS 2, before being transmitted to the cars via Bluetooth.
 We use ROS2 Humble with ubuntu 22.04